Vaikuttava-Yritys/dmp-analyser-frontend/docs/production_architecture.md

   - Azure Container Apps environment
   - Container listening on port 8002
   - 1.0 CPU cores minimum, 2.0 GB memory minimum
-  - Ingress enabled with external traffic
+  - Ingress restricted to APIM IP (132.220.54.209) using access restrictions
+- Public access is blocked; only APIM can communicate with the backend
   - Environment variables (see Environment Configuration section)
 - **Key Services**:
   - Analysis orchestration